ghadlich/ghadlich/README.md

 🎓BS Computer Science - University of North Dakota
 🎓BS Mathematics - University of North Dakota
 🎓MS Electrical Engineering - University of Washington
-🔄MS Computer Science - University of Washington ('21)
+🎓MS Computer Science - University of Washington

 <!---
 ghadlich/ghadlich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.